Computational-Bioinformatics/course-information/README.md

 ### Course Objectives

  + Students successfully completing this class will have developed:
- + A “big-picture” view of bioinformatics.
+ + A "big-picture" view of bioinformatics.
  + An understanding of the objectives and limitations of bioinformatics.
  + An understanding of the biological foundations of bioinformatics (genes and genomes, gene expression, etc.).